Town Sports International Holdings

-For the quarter ended June 30 (Q2), Town Sports International Holdings met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended March 31 (Q1), Town Sports International Holdings met expectations on revenues and beat expectations on earnings per share.

-Town Sports International Holdings reported revenue of $122.2 million.
-The two analysts polled by S&P Capital IQ expected sales of $124.1 million on the same basis.
-GAAP reported sales were 3.3% higher than the prior-year quarter's $118.3 million.
+Town Sports International Holdings notched revenue of $119.2 million.
+The four analysts polled by S&P Capital IQ hoped for a top line of $119.6 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.